 What It’s Like to Try Cryotherapy

 We know that a wide range of famous celebrities and athletes from Jennifer Aniston to Cristiano Ronaldo swear by Cryotherapy for youthful appearance, muscle repair and an energy boost, but to be honest, aren’t they a little on the super human side?
 Their endurance and professional sacrifice is nothing most people will ever experience.
-So how can a regular person handle a cryotherapy treatment, and what results can they expect?
+So how can a regular person handle a cryotherapy treatment, and what are the potential benefits?

 1. Energy Rush